bombasticSlacks/Aspirant/Game/Strength.md

 ---
 ### Endurance
-The act of enduring hardships, remaining steadfast in the face of adversity.
+The action of enduring hardships, remaining steadfast in the face of adversity.
 This includes:
 * staying conscious from injuries.
 * Maintaining an action while under strain.
 * Dealing with immediate injury effects.